 The Early College program allows students the opportunity to earn a Millard diploma while also fulfilling the requirements for an Associate of Arts Degree at Metropolitan Community College within a high school setting.
-The Millard Public Schools Foundation pays half of the reduced rate of tuition.
+The Millard Public Schools Foundation provides a scholarship to help students with tuition costs.
 This provides students the opportunity to reduce college tuition and graduate from college, or pursue a graduate studies program earlier.
-We thank the MPS Foundation and their donors for supporting this worthwhile endeavor as our students continue to strive toward completing the most rigorous courses during their high school years.
+We thank the MPS

+Foundation and their donors for supporting this worthwhile endeavor as our students continue to strive toward completing rigorous courses during their high school years.